zulthyllas/Predicting-GDP/README.md

 One of the very basic questions that needs to be answered in this example is:

-**"Would Europeans demand to purchase more electric vehicles increase, and in turn drive increased demand for more batteries produced from their gigafactory in future?".**
+**"Would Europeans demand to for electric vehicles increase, and in turn drive increased demand for more batteries produced from their gigafactory in future?".**

 The answer to the question is very much rooted in whether people would be able to afford to buy an electric vehicle in the future and that very much depends on whether their economic prospects are secure and growing.
 If we are able to understand on a very fundamental level that the average European is looking forward to growing and rising economic prospects, then it is reasonable to say that the average European would then be able to afford and purchase an electric vehicle, driving increased demand for the batteries the gigafactory produces, all else being equal.

 Such insights can be a powerful tool to establish a fundamental baseline of what to expect economically in the future.